 On trying them on, they felt a little small in the foot – I normally wear a 41, and at 41 these were slightly snug, so I would probably have sized up.
 The boots come in a variety of leg widths, and the regular width was perfect for me – the size guide for widths is very accurate, so it’s definitely worth checking that before you order.
 As with most country boots, there is only one leg length – I’m 5ft 10in (shown modelling in black jeans) and they were by no means too short, but the length and shaped fit of the boot leg looked much more tailored to my mother, who is 5ft 6in (shown modelling the boots in blue jeans).

 The boots are wide through the ankle and calf which gives plenty of room for thick winter socks, and makes them super-easy to get on and off – perfect for when they’re covered in mud and you don’t want to wrestle them off.
-The material looks a brushed type of leather, so while they were easy to hose or wipe clean after use, I’m not sure how well they would stand up to wading through muddy fields daily – probably best to stick to wellies for the really muddy jobs, and prefer to keep these for smarter day-to-day use.
+The material is a brushed type of leather, so while they were easy enough to hose or wipe clean after use, I tend to stick to wellies for the really muddy jobs, and prefer to keep these for smarter day-to-day use.
 This has kept them looking their best, and I find them a very versatile boot that can also be worn into pubs or shops.